webplatform/docs/css/properties/wrap-flow/index.md

 {{Notes_Section
 |Usage=If the property's computed value is ‘auto’, the element does not become an exclusion.

 An exclusion affects the inline flow content descended from the exclusion's containing block and that of all descendant elements of the same containing block.
 All inline flow content inside the containing block of the exclusions is affected.
-To stop the effect of exclusions defined outside an element, the ‘wrap-through’ property can be used.
+To stop the effect of exclusions defined outside an element, the  [[css/properties/wrap-through|wrap-through]] property can be used.
 }}
 {{Related_Specifications_Section
 |Specifications=